Skip to content

 Ingestion pulls vendor data into the local catalog.
 You drive it from the Data tab (or the CLI), pick a source, and the work runs as a background job with a live progress bar and ETA.
 All sources use bring-your-own keys (see configuration).

-Daily OHLCV for equities/ETFs and crypto.
+Daily OHLCV for equities/ETFs.
 Needs ATS_TIINGO_API_TOKEN (free).
-This is the default starter source; daily history is small and free, so ingest generously.
+This is the default starter source for stocks; daily history is small and free, so ingest generously.
+(Crypto uses Binance — below.)

 Intraday strategies need 1-minute bars.
 Databento ingestion (ats/data/databento_client.py, ats/data/intraday_ingest.py) pulls raw trades and builds 1-minute bars plus a VWAP series and a measured spread sidecar (used to charge realistic intraday costs in backtests).
 Needs ATS_DATABENTO_API_KEY.
 Because Databento bills per request, the Data tab shows a cost-estimate confirm step before it runs, and the system only fetches data you don’t already have — so re-ingesting an overlapping range is cheap.